The Power of Example

 Paul frequently urges the readers of his epistles to follow his example to the extent that such reflects the life of Christ.
-To the Corinthians he wrote: “Be ye imitators of me, even as I also am of Christ” (1 Corinthians 11:1).
-Paul encouraged Timothy to be an example to other believers “in word, in manner of life, in love, in faith, in purity” (1 Timothy 4:12).
+To the Corinthians he wrote: “Be ye imitators of me, even as I also am of Christ” (1 Cor.
+11:1).
+Paul encouraged Timothy to be an example to other believers “in word, in manner of life, in love, in faith, in purity” (1 Tim.
+4:12).

 No one can argue with a good example; it is simply there!
-That is why Peter tells the Christian woman who is married to an unbeliever that if she cannot reach her spouse with verbal instruction in the Scriptures, perhaps she, without uttering a word, could convince him by her manner of life (1 Peter 3:1).
+That is why Peter tells the Christian woman who is married to an unbeliever that if she cannot reach her spouse with verbal instruction in the Scriptures, perhaps she, without uttering a word, could convince him by her manner of life (1 Pet.
+3:1).

 Examples and Authority

 There is considerable controversy these days about whether or not apostolic example is a legitimate means of establishing the authority for a religious practice.

 For instance, does the solitary example of the church observing the communion supper on the Lord’s day constitute a binding example?

 First, let us simply raise this question.
 Does the New Testament itself endorse the principle that example can bear the force of authority?

 First, consider Acts 11.
 When Peter was before the brothers in Jerusalem, he argued the case for accepting Gentiles into the church.
 One of his main arguments was the example of the Spirit’s operation upon the household of Cornelius, thus proving that these people were entitled to Christian status.
 To refuse the Gentiles would be withstanding God (Acts 11:15-17).